Does Root Killer Really Work? | Plumbing Tips & Alternatives

 root killer

-There are several signs to watch out for that can indicator you have root damage.
+There are several signs to watch out for that can indicate you have root damage.

 Slow-Moving Drains